Filter by Subcategory

 This class is designed to stimulate the interest in and answer the questions of those interested in starting beekeeping as a hobby or to help pollinate their crops.
 It covers what is needed, where to locate beehives, where to buy them, what it costs and how to care for bees so they make honey and survive the winter.

 with Peter Cowin

 This three week intermediate level beekeeping course is designed to improve the skills of beekeepers with some experience or who want to go into more detail following on from the Beginners class.
 The course will emphasize practical honey bee colony management skills, splitting hives, swarm catching and more.

-Charcoal Drawing Like the Masters
+Charcoal Drawing for the Beginner

 with Carolyn Wallace-Zani

 Do you aspire to draw like the masters or have you ever wished you could own an original charcoal drawing?
 Unleash your talent and create your own masterpiece!
 Learn how to handle the versatile medium of charcoal like the masters to capture the essence of materials like cloth, glass and wood.
 Learn about design, values, textures, edges and composition.
 Learn how to suggest a different mood for each of your still life and landscape drawings in this class.
 Step-by-step instruction includes a demonstration at the beginning of each class followed by group exercises.
 Students will work at their own pace to develop their individual drawing style.
 Following each class, there will be a group class critique.
 No prior drawing experience is necessary.
 This course is ideal for beginners while more experienced students will develop more confidence in developing their own style and enhance their skill level.